CodeJonesW/Wills_Blog/assets/blog-posts/learning-pyspark.md

 "Spark SQL is a Spark module for structured data processing.
 Unlike the basic [Spark RDD API](https://spark.apache.org/docs/latest/rdd-programming-guide.html#basics), the interfaces provided by Spark SQL provide Spark with more information about the structure of both the data and the computation being performed.
 Internally, Spark SQL uses this extra information to perform extra optimizations.
 There are several ways to interact with Spark SQL including SQL and the Dataset API.
 When computing a result, the same execution engine is used, independent of which API/language you are using to express the computation.
 This unification means that developers can easily switch back and forth between different APIs based on which provides the most natural way to express a given transformation." - [source](https://spark.apache.org/docs/latest/sql-programming-guide.html)

-In simpler terms users can choose to use built in methods like select, filter, groupBy, and join to manipulate dataframes.
-Or they can use SQL queries to manipulate dataframes.
+In simpler terms users can choose to use built in Spark operations like map, filter, join, groupBy, and sortByKey to manipulate an RDD (Resilient Distributed Dataset).
+Alternatively, they can use SQL queries to manipulate dataframes.
 Using SQL queries offers more data to Spark SQL to optimize the query to be more efficient.

 When working with extremely large datasets, the optimizations that Spark SQL provides can be the difference between a query taking minutes or hours to run.

+## Wip 🚧

+This next section is a work in progess.
+I am currently researching how Spark SQL can optimize queries to run more efficiently.
+I will continually update this section with my findings.

 Imagine we have a dataset containing 1 billion rows of user transaction data stored in CSV files spread across an unoptimized cluster.
 Let's say the dataset is around 5 TB in size.